Fujifilm X-T3 vs Sony A9 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T3 and A9 II can be found, respectively, in the Fujifilm X-T3 Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T3 or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.